Geoffrey Webb: Early life

-Webb was born in Birkenhead, to John Racker Webb, who worked at Booth’s Steamship Company, and his wife Elizabeth Hodgson Fairbank.
+Webb was born in Birkenhead, to John Racker Webb, who worked at the Booth Steamship Company, and his wife Elizabeth Hodgson Fairbank.
 Webb was the only child of his father’s second marriage.
 Most of his step-brothers and -sisters were old enough to be his uncles and aunts.
 His mother died when he was fifteen and his father later married again.
 His closet ties growing up were with his eldest stepsister and her husband.

 He was educated at Birkenhead School and in 1917 volunteered to join the Royal Navy as a Seaman until 1919.
 He went to Magdalene College, Cambridge in 1919 where he read English, and graduated in 1921.
 Webb also completed a MA here in 1929.
 Upon moving to London in 1921, Webb befriended members of the avant-garde, including art historian and critic Roger Fry of the Bloomsbury group.
 His involvement with the Bloomsbury Group inspired Webb to publish several writings on painting, architecture and sculpture.
 In 1947 he delivered the Henriette Hertz Trust Lecture on Aspects of Arts.

 Career

 Webb started to write articles on art for the Burlington Magazine.
 After completing his MA, Webb held a succession of appointments at Cambridge from 1929, including Lecturer in the Mural Department from 1929-1936 and Demonstrator at the School of Architecture in 1933 from which he was promoted to Lecturer which he held until 1948.
 In 1938, he was awarded the Slade Professor of Fine Art from 1938 - 1941; 1946-1949.
 At the same time, Webb was a lecturer at the Courtauld Institute of Art between 1934-1937.

-When World War II broke out, he joined the Navy again, working for Naval Intelligence at the Admiralty.
+When the Second World War broke out, he joined the Navy again, working for Naval Intelligence at the Admiralty.
 He was then in the historical section of the War Cabinet Office and joined the Monuments, Fine Arts, and Archives program.
 He was awarded the Medal of Freedom with Bronze Palm in 1947 and a CBE in the 1953 Coronation Honours.
 Following the German surrender, Webb was named Chief of the MFAA Branch, British Element control Mission, He was integral to the post-war restitution effort in France and Germany.
-He also helped to expose notorious art forger, Hans Van Meegren, after being altered to his deception by “Monuments Man” Major Ellis Waterhouse.
+He also helped to expose notorious art forger, Hans Van Meegeren, after being altered to his deception by “Monuments Man” Major Ellis Waterhouse.
 As a measure of gratitude for his role in revealing von Meegeren’s deception, the Dutch government gifted Webb one of his forgeries, The Procuress.
 After modern testing, this assessment has now been doubted and it is largely believed that The Procuress is in fact an original Vermeer.

 He resumed the Slade professorship in 1948, and then became secretary to the Royal Commission on Historical Monuments.
 He was also a member of the Royal Fine Arts Commission, and was elected a fellow of the British Academy in 1957.
 In 1956 he wrote a volume on medieval British architecture for the Pelican History of Art.